 SMP functionality does not prevent self-matches where the trade would involve an implied order.
 The SMP functionality will prevent opposing spread orders at the same executable price level from matching.
 For example, if a March-June spread order to buy the spread at 10 is resting and an order with the same SMP ID is entered to sell the same spread at 10, then the resting buy order would be entirely cancelled, preventing the self-match.
 However, if the order to buy the March-June spread creates an implied bid or offer and an outright order with the same SMP ID is entered on the opposite side of the market and at the same executable price level as the implied bid or offer, the SMP functionality will not prevent the trade, and the party’s outright order could match against a leg of the party’s spread order.

-In June 2013, CME Group will be launching a user interface screen on the Firm Administration Dashboard that will allow clearing firm administrators to register to obtain one or more SMP IDs for a particular execution firm number under that clearing firm.
-CME Group will also provide a registration service for clearing firms that do not have access to the Firm Administration Dashboard.
+In June 2013, CME Group launched a user interface screen on the Firm Administration Dashboard that allows registered Firm Administration Dashboard users to obtain one or more SMP IDs for a particular execution firm number under that clearing firm.
+CME Group also provides a registration service for market participants that do not have access to the Firm Administration Dashboard.

 For each SMP ID, the registration requires the executing firm, the identity of the beneficial owner of the account(s) subject to the SMP functionality, and the specific account number(s) and account owner(s) under that beneficial owner.
 If the party wishes to use the SMP functionality for all operators/Tag 50s that trade the accounts, the specific Tag 50s will not need to be identified.
 However, if the party needs to assign different SMP IDs to different traders or trading groups so that independent trading activity across groups is not impacted, the firm must also identify the specific Tag 50 IDs under each requested SMP ID.

 CME is not charging a fee for the use of SMP functionality at this time.